 Teach Your Dog New Tricks

 Mental exercise is just as important as physical exercise for a well-rounded dog.
-These games and others strengthen not only your dog’s mind but your bond with your dog.
+These brain games for dogs and others strengthen not only your dog’s mind but your bond with your dog.